chmb/school-projects/README.md

 # School Projects

-Select projects completed as part of my undergrad coursework.
+Projects completed as part of my undergrad coursework.